parth-p29/findmybarber/README.md

 ## Usage

-Due to cost issues, the app is shut down for now but to use it for yourself it is pretty simple:

 - Git clone this repo onto your computer
 - CD into the 'findmybarber' directory
 - run the following to install all dependencies: